shrubbroom/macpm/README.md

 2. add "Disk IO" and "Network IO" info
 3. adjust the hard coded max power in CPU/GPU/ANE
 4. change the way to call powermetrics, no temp files in /tmp
+5. press ESC or q to quit
+6. press LEFT or RIGHT to switch color, press 1 : default view, 2 : show_core view

 A Python-based `nvtop`-inspired command line tool for Apple Silicon (aka M1) Macs.